-First, we survey a range of parameter value pairs: poisson probe rate and correlation time, in order to find out the optimal combination for the point-of-congestion inference algorithm under DeMSI's aggregated streaming scenario.
+First, we survey a range of parameter value pairs: poisson probe rate and correlation time, in order to find out the optimal combination for the point-ofcongestion inference algorithm under DeMSI's

+Fig. 4-3.
+DeMSI player UI showing the progress bars (shown in green) of each sub-stream flow and the inferred POC on the lower-right (shown in grayish red).
+Each blue number shown within a POC block represents the ID of a peer believed to have pushed sub-stream through that POC.
+A blue number tuple separated by a colon represents $\langle ID \ of \ the \ peer \ from \ which \ the \ sub-stream \ is \ delivered \rangle$ : $\langle ID \ of \ the \ peer \ from \ which \ the \ sub-stream \ is \ delivered \rangle$ : $\langle ID \ of \ the \ peer \ from \ which \ the \ sub-stream \ is \ delivered \rangle$ : $\langle ID \ of \ the \ peer \ from \ which \ the \ sub-stream \ is \ delivered \rangle$ : $\langle ID \ of \ the \ peer \ from \ which \ the \ sub-stream \ is \ delivered \rangle$ : $\langle ID \ of \ the \ peer \ from \ which \ the \ sub-stream \ is \ delivered \rangle$ : $\langle ID \ of \ the \ peer \ from \ which \ the \ sub-stream \ sub-strea$ aggregated streaming scenario.
 For each parameter pair, we start DeMSI and play the video two times in a row.
 Then we restart DeMSI and play the video two times again.
 Each positive claim (where two flows share a point of congestion) from the pair-wise comparison of flows is verified against the actual network topology.
 Each playback typically generates tens of positive claims and the number of positive claims decreases in subsequent playback without quitting DeMSI.
 The reason is that as DeMSI accumulates knowledge of where the congestion points are, it avoids visiting more than one peer in each partially identified group.
 Hence the chance of getting positive claims decreases.
 Our experience is that the number of positive claims generated out of the third playback in the same DeMSI session is of little statistical value.
-This survey is also helpful for us to determine an optimal $\delta$ value to use.
-We have tested a range of correlation time between 2 to 8 seconds.
+This survey is also helpful for us to determine an optimal value to use.
+We have tested a range of correlation time between 2 and 8 s.
 The results basically exhibit a trade-off between accuracy of inference and number of positive claims during a playback.
-Accuracy improves as the correlation time increases, but the rate of increase is very small when the correlation time is more than 5 seconds.
+Accuracy improves as the correlation time increases, but the rate of increase is very small when the correlation time is more than 5 s.
 On the other hand, the number of claims decreases at a converging rate as the correlation time increases.
 This is expected because the sub-stream flow from a peer is short-lived.
 The probability of having two peers stream together for as long as the correlation time decreases as the correlation time increases.
-Therefore, we have narrowed down the survey to correlation time between 3 and 5 seconds.
+Therefore, we have narrowed down the survey to correlation time between 3 and 5 s.
 The $\delta$ of 0.2 is determined.
-We first try a few variety of the mean probing rates with fixed correlation time of 4 seconds.
-This survey is conducted under the network topology as shown in figure 4-1 but without cross-traffic.
-The congestion in the hop-links r1r9, r4-r9, r5-r9, r8-r9 is made possible by a reduction of bandwidth to 64kB/s instead.
+We first try a few variety of the mean probing rates with fixed correlation time of 4 s.
+This survey is conducted under the network topology as shown in Fig. 4-1 but without cross-traffic.
+The congestion in the hop-links r1-r9, r4-r9, r5-r9, r8-r9 is made possible by a reduction of bandwidth to 64kB/s instead.
 The result suggests an obvious increase in accuracy as the probing rate increases, perhaps except that the accuracy of claims for the probing rate of 10 is slightly less than that for the probing rate of 8, without $\delta$ filtering.
 This is possibly due to statistical artifact resulted from a small number of samples in the survey.
 Table 4.1-1a shows the result of the survey.